redux-saga/redux-saga/docs/advanced/ForkModel.md

 And this applies for all other semantics as well (error and cancellation propagation).
-You can understand how attached forks behave by simply considering it as a *dynamic parallel* Effect.
+You can understand how attached forks behave by considering it as a *dynamic parallel* Effect.

 ## Error propagation